 - arranging for transcription of voice to text (We use professional transcriptionists.)

-- transcript production (This includes layout, formatting, proofreading, preparing a table of contents and arranging for printing.)
+- transcript production (This includes layout, formatting, proofreading, preparing a table of contents, indexing and arranging for printing.)

 - story development (We transform your interviews into a well-written, well-structured story that captures your readers’ attention and imagination.)